icepaq/shopifybackendchallenge/README.md

 MongoDB is being used as the database.

 ## Setup Instructions

+If you wish to see an already deployed version, you may do as at: https://shopifybackendchallenge.vercel.app/

 1. Download NodeJS from https://nodejs.org/en/download/
 2. Clone this repository.
 3. Run `npm i` to install all depdendencies